alekseycode/film-reviews-app/README.md

 ## Database Setup

 1. Create a MySQL database with the name `<your-database-name>` as defined in the `.env` file.
-2. Run the SQL script provided in the `db.sql` file located in the root folder of the project to create the necessary tables in the database.
+2. Run the SQL script provided in the `db.sql` file located in the server folder of the project to create the necessary tables in the database.

 ## Usage